Advanced Computer Software: History

 The company was founded by Vin Murria in 2008.
 Originally listed on the Alternative Investment Market in 2008 with a cash value of £3 million, it was bought by Vista Equity Partners in 2014 for £765 million.
 From the 18% stake Murria held in she took £140.2m from the sale making her one of the wealthiest women in the UK.
 Murria was awarded an OBE for services to the UK digital economy and advancing women in the software sector in the 2018 New Year Honours.

 At the time of sale, Vista brought in a new leadership team including Chief Executive Officer Gordon Wilson, and Chief Financial Officer Andrew Hicks.

 In August 2019, Vista sold a 50% stake to BC Partners for £2 billion including debt.

 In 2023, the company undertook a strategy refresh, alongside changes to the executive management team, appointing Simon Walsh as Chief Executive Officer, Stephen Dews as Chief Financial Officer and Andrew Henderson as Chief Technology Officer.
 The aim of the strategy refresh was stated to prioritise resources into high growth market sectors and product categories.
 Part of this refresh, which cost £8.2m, included updating the operating name from "Advanced" to "OneAdvanced".

 Sale of application modernization business

 In January 2024, IBM announced that it had signed a definitive agreement to acquire application modernization capabilities from OneAdvanced.
 This part of OneAdvanced became part of the IBM Consulting division with service offerings aiming to complement the capabilities of IBM Watsonx Code Assistant for Z. OneAdvanced had net proceeds of £112.7 million from the sale of the division.

 Health and Care Cyber Incident

-On the 4th August 2022, the company experienced a cybersecurity incident that caused disrupted the NHS 111 service.
+On the 4th August 2022, the company experienced a cybersecurity incident that caused disruption to the NHS 111 service.
 Simon Short, the CEO, was quoted as saying:

 "A security issue was identified yesterday, which resulted in loss of service [...]
 We can confirm that the incident is related to a cyber-attack and as a precaution, we immediately isolated all our health and care environments."

 Perpetrators of the attack were able to extract information relating to 16 Staffplan and Caresys customers.